itpp-labs/pos-addons/pos_printer_network/doc/index.rst

 * Install the pos_printer_network module on Odoo instance

-* Add hw_printer_network module together with hw_escpos and hw_proxy to server wide modules (set server_wide_modules in config file or specify --load parameter in run command): e.g. ./odoo-bin --load=hw_escpos,hw_proxy,hw_printer_network
+* Add hw_printer_network module together with hw_escpos and hw_proxy to server wide modules.
+It can be achieved by using one of the folowing ways:

+  * use server_wide_modules in odoo config file, i.e. server_wide_modules=hw_escpos,hw_proxy,hw_printer_network
+  * specify --load parameter in run command, i.e. ./odoo-bin --load=hw_escpos,hw_proxy,hw_printer_network

 Configuration
 =============